tamannaKumavat/SwissText_Shared_Task_2025/README.md

 # TODO:
-- [ ] clean up the code
+- [ ] clean up the code -> for all
-- [ ] run the evaluation
+- [ ] run the evaluation -> Stelios
-- [ ] generate new QAs with deepssek and save the results
+- [ ] generate new QAs with deepssek and save the results -> Daria
-- [ ] run the existing RAG with ours QA pairs and save the results
+- [ ] run the existing RAG with ours QA pairs and save the results -> Tammana
-- [ ] run the existing RAG with deepssek QA pairs and save the results
+- [ ] run the existing RAG with deepssek QA pairs and save the results -> Tammana
-- [ ] implement hybrid retrieval and run the RAG
+- [ ] implement hybrid retrieval and run the RAG -> Daria
-- [ ] implement different embeddings and run the RAG
+- [ ] implement different embeddings and run the RAG -> Stelios
-- [ ] implement query parapraphase and the run the RAG
+- [ ] implement query parapraphase and the run the RAG -> Stelios

 ## 📫 Contact